DanGahanCGI/DanGahanCGI.github.io/index-diff.md

 {:start="134"}

-DAN TEAST UPDATE
++ DAN TEAST UPDATE

+- DAN'S LATEST GROUND BREAKING TEST UPDATE

   1. General conditions of recognition
    1. Ofqual must set and publish the general conditions to which a recognition is to be subject.
    2. Different general conditions may be set for—
       1. recognition of different descriptions of awarding bodies;